structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Scheduled Tasks.md

 ## Creating a Scheduled Task

-A scheduled task is simply a global schema method.
+A scheduled task is simply a static schema method.
 Create it like any other method:

 1. Open the Schema area
-2. Select "Global Schema Methods"
+2. Select "User-defined functions" or any Type/Service class
 3. Create a new method with a descriptive name (this name goes into `CronService.tasks`)
+4. For Type/Service class methods, make sure to configure it as "static"
-4. Write the method logic
+5. Write the method logic

 The method runs without parameters and any return value is ignored.
 Use logging to track what the task does.